529 Plan Overview

 Investing by grandparents and others

-Grandparents or others who wish to contribute to a child’s college savings plan may want to open a 529 plan account.
+Grandparents or others who wish to contribute to a child's education savings plan may want to open a 529 plan account.

 The owner of the account, also known as the participant, controls the account, including investment decisions and the distribution of assets.